TAI-EPAM/page-objects-generator/README.md

 For example run exampleTestCommonElement.
 We can see our .java source files by the following path: "src/test/resources/test".<br/>
 <p align="center"><img src ="https://user-images.githubusercontent.com/13944502/34299793-e66f4ec8-e735-11e7-91b3-48a7d0787e66.png" /></p>

+## Search Rule
+Search rule is set of rules using for searching web components on web pages.
+User could set search rules in JSON files in special structure which you could see in [JSON structure](#json-structure) section.
+There are 3 different types of search rule now: common, complex and form.
+Respectively they all have their own JSON structure.
 ## JSON structure
 Page object generator uses JSON files to form search rules for getting elements from web pages.
 There are three types of JSON structure that can be processed by POG, for each of search rule type: